keyjeong825/PX4-Autopilot/docs/en/config_rover/index.md

 ::: warning
 Each step is dependent on the previous steps having been completed.
-Modes will only work properly if the preceding modes have been configured.
+Drive modes will only work properly if the preceding modes have been unlocked.
 :::

 ## Flashing the Rover Build